diegovalle/dotfiles/.oh-my-zsh/plugins/sublime/README.md

  * If `st` is passed a file, open it in Sublime Text

  * If `stt` command is called, it is equivalent to `st .`, opening the current folder in Sublime Text

  * If `sst` command is called, it is like `sudo st`, opening the file or folder in Sublime Text.
 Useful for editing system protected files.

+ * If `stp` command is called, it find a `.sublime-project` file by traversing up the directory structure.
+If there is no `.sublime-project` file, but if the current folder is a Git repo, opens up the root directory of the repo.
+If the current folder is not a Git repo, then opens up the current directory.

+ * If `stn` command is called without an argument, create a stub `.sublime-project` file in the current working directory if one does not already exist

+ * If `stn` is passed a directory, create a stub `.sublime-project` file in it